paper-trail-gem/paper_trail/README.md

 Works with `ActiveRecord` 3+.
 Note: this code is on the `master` branch and tagged `v4.x`.

+Version 3 is on the branch named [`3.0-stable`](https://github.com/airblade/paper_trail/tree/3.0-stable) and is tagged `v3.x`, and works ActiveRecord 4 and ActiveRecord 3.

 Version 2 is on the branch named [`2.7-stable`](https://github.com/airblade/paper_trail/tree/2.7-stable) and is tagged `v2.x`, and works with Rails 3.

 The Rails 2.3 code is on the [`rails2`](https://github.com/airblade/paper_trail/tree/rails2) branch and tagged `v1.x`.
 These branches are both stable with their respective versions of Rails but will not have new features added/backported to them.